David-OConnor/plascad/README.md

 ### A simple sequence viewer
 This shows the sequence of interest (as generated from cloning, or manually input) with primers overlayed based on their match location.
+It also displays cut sites for common restriction enzymes.

 ### PCR parameter generation
 Generates PCR parameters (eg temperature and time for the various steps), based on product length, primer melting temperature, polymerase type, and other parameters.

-(todo: Add details on the calculations and assumptions used)

 ## Near-term plans